 Tips for Working Parents: Coping on the Job

-Let your employer know that you like your job but you are also a parent with a family to consider.
+Let your employer know that you love your job, but you are also a parent with a family.
 Talk openly with your supervisor.
-Work together to solve any conflicts between your work and your family.
+Work together to solve any problems between your work and family life.

 Find out about all company policies related to sick days and personal days.
 Can you use them when your child is sick?
 Ask if you can make up any lost time by taking work home, coming in early, or staying late.
-Is job sharing or ‘‘flextime’’ feasible?
+Is job sharing or flextime possible?

-You may feel you are doing poorly (or well) on the job, when this isn’t the case at all.
+You may feel you are doing poorly (or well) on the job.
+But this may not be true.
 Unless you get feedback, you’ll never know for sure.
-Set aside time with your supervisor to discuss your performance and whether you’re living up to expectations.
+Set aside time with your supervisor to talk about your performance.
+Find out whether you’re living up to expectations.

-Your workplace can be a tremendous source of emotional and practical support.
-Take advantage of breaks, lunch hours, or other free time to talk to other working parents and learn from each other.
+Your workplace can be a great source of emotional and practical support.
+Use breaks, lunch hours, or other free time to talk to other working parents and learn from each other.
 It’s fun and helpful to share feelings, experiences, and ideas.

-Before your child gets sick, line up alternatives for sick-child care such as your partner, a relative, or friend.
+Before your child gets sick, line up emergency child-care options.
+This may be your partner, a relative, or a friend.
 You can help avoid some sick-child calls by knowing your child care provider’s policy ahead of time.

-If you have your child check in with you when he gets home from school, keep the call brief.
-Minimize unnecessary conversation by making up a fresh list of things for your child to do each day.
-Figure out beforehand what you’ll do if your child doesn’t call on time.
+If you have your child check in with you when he or she gets home from school, keep the call short.
+Limit unnecessary conversation by making up a new list of things for your child to do each day.
+Know what you will do if your child doesn’t call on time.

-If your child care provider or school calls you, find out what the problem is and whether you can deal with it later.
-Explain your work situation to your child care provider and set limits as to what you consider an emergency.
+If your child-care provider or the school calls you, find out what the problem is.
+See if it’s something you can deal with later.
+Explain your work situation to your child-care provider.
+Set limits as to what you consider an emergency.